ge-high-assurance/RACK/RACK-Ontology/Orienteering.md

     Bld1 has used MakeFile1 has compileInput SOURCE1 has goal TARGET1.
     TARGET1 is a FILE.

+The software must be verified to meet
+Req1, so 5 requirements-based TESTs are developed (the TESTs 'wasGeneratedBy' a TEST_DEVELOPMENT), and the 'verifies' target of each is the "Req1" REQUIREMENT.

+The test development could be captured by another software development dataset:

     TDEV1 is a TEST_DEVELOPMENT.
     TDEV1 has goal TestSource1.
     TestSource1 is a FILE.